-- We will realise more new, affordable homes in Lithgow and other established urban centres. - · Planning and development of new suburbs will provide for a mix of housing types. - The diverse housing needs of our community will be met through active partnerships with development. - · Planning and development of new suburbs will incorporate active transport connections.
+- · We will realise more new, affordable homes in Lithgow and other established urban centres. - Planning and development of new suburbs will provide for a mix of housing types. - The diverse housing needs of our community will be met through active partnerships with development.

 - Lithgow City Council (lead, facilitate & advocate)

-- · State and Federal Government
+- State and Federal Government

 - Environmental Protection Authority

 - Community organisations

 - · Service providers

 - Business Community

 - Sporting organisations

 - Village and progress associations

 - Tourism Operators

 - Investors

-- · Developers
+- Developers

 - Community